308-61-195 << 308-61-197 >> 308-61-203

 (b) The application and all required supporting documentation will be reviewed for the vehicle's eligibility and completeness.

-(f) Incomplete applications will be returned to the business and will be eligible for reconsideration based on the new date of submission.
+(d) Incomplete applications will be returned to the business and will be eligible for reconsideration.

 (3) Can I appeal an application that has been denied reimbursement?

 (a) Yes.
 If an abandoned recreational vehicle has been denied for reimbursement by the department, the business shall be notified by the department in writing what information is required to complete the application for reimbursement or the reasons why the vehicle failed to meet the required criteria.
-The vehicle may be resubmitted with any required information for additional review.
+The vehicle may be resubmitted with any required information for additional review within 30 days or be ineligible for an appeal.